tgirod/noize/README.md

 - my first algorithm to vectorize oscillators was completely wrong.
 The phase shift is step*freq for each step of the vector, and freq can be variable.
 So, to compute the phase vector, I need a scan function to accumulate.
 - I did some performance testing, comparing using vector types with regular sample per sample approach, and vector types are slower.
 I'm probably doing something wrong?

+# Thu Feb 15 18:24:51 CET 2024

+I should move back to a more simple implementation with arrays of f64 as inputs and outputs, and reorganize the code in a proper lib.